 Among the users of the GoLine are persons with LEP.
 As shown in Map 1, many GoLine routes serve portions of Indian River County where there are concentrations of persons with LEP.
-This includes the community of Fellsmere, where, according to the ACS, 29% of the population speaks English less than "very well".
+This includes the community of Fellsmere, where, according to 2020 ACS 5-year data, 22% of the population speaks English less than "very well".
 In the Fellsmere community, nearly all LEP persons speak Spanish as their primary language.